hibernate/hibernate-reactive/README.md

 implementation which performs blocking IO, for example passivation to the filesystem or distributed replication.

-Currently only PostgreSQL is supported.
-Support for MySQL is coming soon!
+Currently only PostgreSQL and MySQL are supported.